How Can Satellite Imagery Help Us Save the Planet?

 The tree density change is estimated using a satellite-imagery-based aggregation model whose results are then correlated with the plantation statistics accrued during the plantation drive to estimate regions where the plantations survived and grew over the years.
 In these identified regions, further analysis is carried out to find out the factors that majorly contributed to surface water change.
 Surface water change in itself is quantified using the historical satellite data available from the region.
 It involved detecting the river extent, followed by measuring the surface area change using satellite derived indices.
 An ML model is built to assess the change in the surface water area and water retention due to the following contributing factors: a) change in tree cover, b) precipitation change, and c) drought conditions.
 High-resolution imagery of the area under study further validated these results.
 We can also determine the increase or decrease in the cultivated land over time, giving an indication of the correlation between tree density increase, water levels, and spur in agriculture activity in the area.
 There are some open challenges with change detection of the water levels, the agriculture activity, and tree density.
 One important issue is the effect of confounding variables linked to seasonal, annual, and long-term precipitation changes in the region.
 The effects of these confounding variables have to be removed during the analysis to measure the real impact.

-The continual detection of changes in the region, thanks to the above methodologies, can reduce the time taken to calculate the ROI and impact of conservation projects.
-We believe that the insights and metrics can also provide government and policy bodies in prioritising and implementing projects with greater efficiency.
+We believe that the insights and metrics can also provide government and policy bodies in prioritising and implementing projects with greater efficiency, and with renewed hope!

 Reach out to us to find out more about how CropIn is using technology to help governments and development agencies fight climate change with smarter and more sustainable agriculture.